lykhonis/FJava/Readme.md

 			void someFunction( => f) { /* to do something */ f.invoke(); }

-		!WARNING: in Java code () => f and => f are same language constructions, you cannot implement two function above at the same time.
+		!WARNING: in Java code () => f and => f are same language constructions, you cannot define two functions above at the same time.

 			someFunction(() => { /* to do something */ });